This version is compatible with:

 puppet_enterpriseclass parameters for PE infrastructure roles.
 The most notable configuration is the designation of compilers as being either "A" or "B" nodes for availability.

-- The peadm module is not required to exist or be present outside of the point(s) in time it is used to create a new PE deployment, or upgrade an existing deployment.
+- The peadm module is not required to exist or be present outside of the point(s) in time it is used to create a new PE cluster, or upgrade an existing cluster.
 No new Puppet classes or other persistent content not provided out-of-box by PE itself is applied to PE infrastructure nodes by the peadm module.

-- Having used the peadm module to provision or to upgrade a PE deployment is not known to affect or curtail the ability to use any normal, documented PE procedures, e.g. failover to a replica, or manual upgrade of a deployment.
+- Having used the peadm module to install or to upgrade a PE cluster is not known to affect or curtail the ability to use any normal, documented PE procedures, e.g. failover to a replica, or manual upgrade of a cluster.

 - EL 7, EL 8, Ubuntu 18.04, or Ubuntu 20.04